 In support of the Teacher Survey, an email blast was sent in early spring (2019) to active centers to underscore the importance of evaluation efforts prior to the planned summer (2019) workshops.
 Evaluation requests were also included on their "must do" list (which included information for teachers to receive their stipend).
-Mentors, fellows and facilitators were asked to include the participation of the survey in the agenda of the event as well (and to include the SurveyMonkey link).
+Mentors, fellows and facilitators were asked to include time to complete the survey in the agenda of the event as well (including the SurveyMonkey link).
 Teachers were encouraged to self-identify on the survey to facilitate the linking of this survey information to program participation levels.
 Thus, evaluation requests and requirements were embedded along with other program announcements and actions.